llvm/llvm-project/llvm/docs/LangRef.rst

     This calling convention, like the `PreserveMost` calling convention, will be used by a future version of the ObjectiveC runtime and should be considered experimental at this time.
+"``preserve_nonecc``" - The `PreserveNone` calling convention
+    This calling convention doesn't preserve any general registers.
+So all general registers are caller saved registers.
+It also uses all general registers to pass arguments.
+This attribute doesn't impact floating-point registers (XMMs/YMMs).
+Floating-point registers still follow the c calling convention.
 "``cxx_fast_tlscc``" - The `CXX_FAST_TLS` calling convention for access functions
     Clang generates an access function to access C++-style TLS.
 The access function generally has an entry block, an exit block and an initialization